denten-books/plain-text/3-projection.md

 nature, of which they have no other idea than that it is something mechanical [@dole_philosophy_1906].

+Neither idea

-Neither camp can ground their claims in the material contexts of media production (or in cognitive phenomenology).
+can ground their claims in the material contexts of media production (or in cognitive phenomenology).
 Nothing in the operation of the Pollak-Virag telegraph gives us reason to posit either analog or digital representation as somehow more or less essential to the human experience.